 Have a solid stand!

 Quick side note!
 For all of my night adventures, I have marked the tripods with fluorescent tape so that the Model and I always know where the camera is.
 Even when it is really dark.
-You can find it on the german Amazon here.

 Once you got those two things and your camera you should be good to go for some continuous Camera Rotation.
 Set up your camera and composition with the rotation in your mind.
 The main concern here is where the rotation center should be.
 Think about that for a second.
 Every light source will create a light trail once the camera starts moving.
 So often you would leave the camera sitting for a bit to see the main subject.
 Then you start rotating and all the city lights start trailing along around the axis.
 If the rotation and the Z-axis of the sensor are aligned you will have all pixels potentially create trails.
 If the rotation axis is not in the center of your sensor you’ll get a donut light-trail-free zone in the rotation center.

 Now you would like to try the second technique?
 Ok, then you need one more thing.
 Not extremely high tech but essential of you do not seek the light trails.
 A cover for your lens while you rotate the camera and change your setup.
 For that many photographers, I know, simply chose what is on their head to cover the lens; a simply non-light transparent cap or hat.
 This technique is often referred to as lens-capping.
 That’s important for pretty much all LightPainters to be safe at night.
 Especially when moving around and changing the set-up during the exposure.